cosinekitty/astronomy/source/csharp/README.md

 5 = the Lagrange point 60 degrees behind the minor body's orbital position.

-The function returns the state vector for the selected Lagrange point in equatorial J2000 coordinates (EQJ), with respect to the center of the major body.
+The function returns the state vector for the selected Lagrange point in J2000 mean equator coordinates (EQJ), with respect to the center of the major body.

 To calculate Sun/Earth Lagrange points, pass in `Body.Sun` for `major_body`